 A: WEPP is a program delivered by Service Canada, which reimburses eligible employees for unpaid wages, vacation pay, severance and termination pay that are owed after an employer becomes Bankrupt or is subject to a Receivership under the Bankruptcy and Insolvency Act.

 The maximum payment for an eligible employee is equivalent to four weeks of insurable Employment Insurance earnings less amounts prescribed by regulations.
-Payments under WEPP will be made directly by Service Canada and not by the Receiver or Trustee in Bankruptcy.
-If a payment is made to an employee by Service Canada, then Service Canada will be entitled to any dividend payments made by the Receiver or Trustee in Bankruptcy to the employee, up to the amount paid by Service Canada.
+Payments under WEPP will be made directly by Service Canada and not by the Receiver or Licensed Insolvency Trustee.
+If a payment is made to an employee by Service Canada, then Service Canada will be entitled to any dividend payments made by the Receiver or Licensed Insolvency Trustee to the employee, up to the amount paid by Service Canada.

 Further information on WEPP can be obtained through contacting the following: